 Use SMS marketing to reach your customers

 Lastly, use text messaging to reach out to your customer base for Black Friday.
 Whereas standard targeted emails have an open rate on average of 18%, sending SMS campaigns to clients has a mind-blowing 98% open rate.
 Many companies that have used this strategy have seen an ROI as high as 2000 % during the holiday shopping season.

 Getting sales on your eCommerce store is exciting, and nobody wants to worry about products being returned.
 Unfortunately, product returns are widespread in the online shopping industry, so we must face them.

 A survey conducted in July of 2020 with 1,000 UK consumers showed the main reasons for items being returned.
 66% revealed that the products were returned because they didn’t fit correctly.
 So, if you’re in the fashion industry, expect to deal with many returns.
 39% also said that the item was not as described on the website.
-Make sure you do all that is necessary to give precise details on what you actually offer.
+Make sure you do all necessary to give precise details on what you offer.
 Also, ensure your pictures and video are high quality and can provide as many details as possible.
 See our blog on tips for visual eCommerce to increase sales.